auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_01.md

 ### Homework Problem #10: Exercise 1.11

+The U.S. Census Bureau projects population based on the following assumptions:

+* One birth every 7 seconds
+* One death every 13 seconds
+* One new immigrant every 45 seconds

-Write a program to compute the population for each of the next five years.
-Use the initial conditions from the book *Introduction to Java Programming, 10th Edition* by Y. Daniel Liang.
-Use `Math.round` to round calculations performed with `double` values.
+Write a program to display the population for each of the next five years.
+Assume that the current population is 312,032,486, and one year has 365 days.

-**Note**: calculate these values in code — otherwise, the checkpoint would not be graded.

 ### Sample Output